 Coat and Color- Short, smooth coats that typically come in fawn or black

-One of the most popular dogs worldwide, Pugs, are known to have originated from China somewhere around 400 BC.
-Pugs are sociable, gentle companions are a small sized dog breed, that were favored even by the Buddhist monks there.
-In the 21st century they remain yet popular with a lot of celebrity owners.
-The breed is often described as ‘much in little’.
-They might look small but have a lot of energy within them and are also very charming despite its small size.
+One of the most popular dogs worldwide, Pugs are known to have originated in China around 400 BC.
+These sociable, gentle companions are a small-sized breed that were favored even by Buddhist monks.
+In the 21st century, they remain popular, boasting many celebrity owners.
+The breed is often described as 'much in little': though small, they possess a lot of energy and are very charming.

 2. Chow Chow